hashicorp/katakoda/terraform-organize-configuration-workshop/step1.md

 You will need to replace the values for the access key ID and secret access key values with credentials configured with the correct IAM policy.

-You can review `policy.json`{{open}} for an example of an appropriate IAM policy for the actions you will take while following this scenario.

 You can review `assets/policy.json`{{open}} for an example of an appropriate IAM policy for the actions you will take while following this scenario.